Second Foundings: Universities, Slavery, and Struggles for Justice in Texas and Beyond

 Rice University (Houston, Texas)

-Keynote address by Ruth J. Simmons, President Emerita of Brown University
+Keynote addresses by Ruth J. Simmons, President Emerita of Brown University, and Crystal R. Sanders, Associate Professor at Emory University

 In 2025, the fall conference of the international Universities Studying Slavery (USS) consortium will be hosted in Houston, Texas, on the campus of Rice University, whose Task Force on Slavery, Segregation, and Racial Injustice recently concluded its formal work.
 Organized in collaboration with members of the Texas Consortium of Universities and Colleges Studying Slavery and Race, this conference will be the first meeting of the USS held west of the Mississippi River, as well as the first at a host institution opened after 1900.